openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

   When you click **Save**, only the public key is saved in the resulting .asc file.
 Do not share your private key with edX or any third party.

-7. Compose an e-mail message to your edX program manager.
+7. Compose an e-mail message to your edX Partner Manager.
 Attach the .asc file that you saved in the previous step to the message, then send the message.